ryanryanchan/f8-cpp-RESTful-client/README.txt

 ** PROJECT README **
+**not allowed to upload code becuase that's probably not ok in a company.

 hello.
 I am writing this as a method of documentation and procrastination because I do not want to move on to the next project.